kajupe/FFGear/README.md

 💖 [NotNite](https://github.com/NotNite/) - Thanks for [Alpha](https://github.com/NotNite/Alpha), making it really easy to find and dig up files I needed!

 💖 [ShinoMythmaker](https://github.com/Shinokage107) - Thanks for answering my questions about how you made the [MekTools](https://github.com/MekuMaki/Mektools) auto-update system!
+And then letting me know how to make an even better version.

 💖 [Chirp](https://github.com/chirpxiv) - Thanks for helping me with another project a while ago and for inspiring be to do cooler coding things!
 And for being a good friend :)